taddeseanb/kenya-hub/docs/developer/tutorial-data-management/9-advanced-options.md

 Visit http://localhost:3001 to see TerriaJS in action.

-## tailored metadata schema in mcf / pygeometa
+## Tailored metadata schema in mcf / pygeometa

 When using pygeometa to render a iso19139 document, you can use a [tailered output schema](https://geopython.github.io/pygeometa/tutorial/#adding-a-metadata-schema-to-the-core), to match organisation needs (for example use a hardcoded publisher section).